avr2002/python-cookiecutter-template/README.md

     | Variables                 | Read and write  |
     | Workflows                 | Read and write  |

 3. **Optional:** If you intent to publish the package to PyPI, create a PyPI token and add it as a secret to the repository.
-The secret should be named as `PROD_PYPI_TOKEN` and `PROD_PYPI_TOKEN` for production and test PyPI tokens respectively.
+The secret should be named as `TEST_PYPI_TOKEN` and `PROD_PYPI_TOKEN` for production and test PyPI tokens respectively.
 4. **Run the Workflow**: Trigger the GitHub Actions workflow(`Create or Update Repo`) via the GitHub UI.
 5. **Fill the Form**: Provide the necessary inputs such as repository name and package import name.
 6. **Review and Merge**: A pull request will be created with the generated boilerplate code.
 Review and merge it to start using your new project setup.